//

 3. Tea and Books reading challenge

-I will be trying out for the Chamomile Tea level at 2 books and achieve it I may feel motivated enough to drink Earl Grey after that!
+I will be trying out for the Chamomile Tea level at 2 books (of chunksters) and achieve it I may feel motivated enough to drink Earl Grey after that!

 4. Non-fiction non memoir challenge